damienmaspero/cozycasa/README.md

   `concurrency` group on the target slot so overlapping pushes cannot trigger the `Conflict (CODE: 409)` Kudu returns when a previous deployment is still in progress.

-See [`SUGGESTIONS.md`](./SUGGESTIONS.md) for proposed conventions and operational practices that follow from the scope above.